Off the south coast of Vietnam in the South China Sea, Six Senses Con Dao has the tranquility and charm for an island getaway.

 For our 2 week trip to Vietnam, we had researched on islands and stumbled upon Con Dao.
-Na Trang is for party goers and Phu Quoc for both couples and families, but this sleepy island where life moves slowly suited us perfectly.
+Na Trang is for party goers and Phu Quoc for both couples and families.
+But this sleepy island where life moves slowly suited us perfectly.

 We had booked an Ocean View Duplex Pool Villa – it is built on two levels.
-The upper level housed the bedroom with lot of space to easily fit in an extra small bed for our 5-year old, plus an ensuite bathroom.
+The upper level housed the bedroom with a lot of space to easily fit in an extra small bed for our 5-year old, plus an ensuite bathroom.
 The balcony outside the bedroom on the upper floor looked down at the private pool and straight ahead at the sea.
 The lower level was a lavish bath area; with the bathtub on one side and an outdoor shower area on another.

-Food at Six Senses
+Food at Six Senses Con Dao

-Vietnamese at the Market offers authentic Vietnamese specialities.
+Vietnamese at the Market offers authentic Vietnamese specialties.
 By the Beach is the main restaurant by the seaside, it has fresh seafood and Asian fusion cuisine.
 The breakfast spread, served at this venue, is excellent with a focus on healthy options to begin the day with.

 The Elephant Bar has casual dining through the day, with an innovative selection of cocktails.
 Sitting in the bar on comfy swings or even-comfier beds, sipping on a cocktail, is a great way to spend an evening.
-There is even a small book selection and I spent an enjoyable evening lazying with a book in one hand and a refreshing cocktail in another!
+There is even a small book selection.
+I spent an enjoyable evening lazying with a book in one hand and a refreshing cocktail in another!

 Destination Dining offers barbecues or picnics at a deserted beach or within the privacy of the villa.

-Activities at Six Senses
+Activities at Six Senses Con Dao

-You can explore the historic monuments on Con Son by yourself, or with an arranged tour by the resort.
+You can explore the historic monuments in Con Son by yourself, or with an arranged tour by the resort.
 Six Senses also offers daily shuttle service at certain times for drop-off and pick-up from the main town.

 The resort has an excellent spa within a beautiful setting.
 It offers indoor and outdoor treatment areas, a Yoga and Meditation Pavillion and a Hammam treatment.
-My massage experience, felt heavenly and just the thing to do after my cycling and diving adventures.
+My massage experience felt heavenly and just the thing to do after my cycling and diving adventures.